oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Gaussian provides state-of-the-art capabilities for electronic structuremodeling.
-Gaussian 03 is licensed for a wide variety of computersystems.
-All versions of Gaussian 03 contain every scientific/modelingfeature, and none imposes any artificial limitations on calculationsother than your computing resources and patience.This is the build from the legacy ARCUS-B system, using the PGI compiler and Atlas.
+Gaussian 16 is licensed for a wide variety of computersystems.
+All versions of Gaussian 16 contain every scientific/modelingfeature, and none imposes any artificial limitations on calculationsother than your computing resources and patience.This is the build from the legacy ARCUS-B system, using PGI 16.5 compiler and Atlas.

 **More Information**